okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/main/index.md

 <StackSelector class="cleaner-selector"/>

-This use case describes how to integrate a password recovery flow into your app using the SDK.
+This use case describes how to integrate a password recovery flow into your app using Okta's SDK.
 The flow includes an email factor step that the user needs to verify before updating their password.

 This use case requires the **password** and **email** factors.